rbakhshi/hibp_chrome_password_checker/README.md

 ## How to use it?
 1. Export your passwords from Chrome
-2. (The file should be named "Chrome Passwords.csv")
-3. (Yes, I know.
-I could be more flexible to accept any file as input ;) )
-4. Put the password file in the same directory as the script
+2. Run the script and pass the password file name as the first arguemnt.
+It defaults to "./Chrome Passwords.csv"
-5. run the script!
-WARNING: it will print your passwords to the standard output!
+3. run the script!
+WARNING: it will print last 5 characters of your passwords to the standard output!

 ## License
 MIT